 If you get H as a value from Finance, then you don't need I and C.

 Fixed Cost to Execute an Order of Units (F): Another value normally provided by the Finance Department This is also referred to as the Acquisition Cost per Order.
-How much does it costs to execute and order from quote, PO, supplier management, freight, handling, admin costs, etc.
+How much does it cost to execute and order from quote, PO, supplier management, freight, handling, admin costs, etc.

 Annual Volume or Demand (D) - be careful with this value.
-This is an Number of Piece (units, items) over a Unit of Time.
+This is a Number of Pieces (units, items) over a Unit of Time.
 Usually it is Pieces / Year.
 Most importantly the unit of time must be consistent throughout the EOQ formula if you decide to use a unit of time other than year.
 Think about how much is FIRM (i.e. are you able to sell) and how much is a FORECAST which may not sell.
 Or the forecast could be too low and thus your actual volume may end up being more.
-This results in you determining an EOQ that is lower than optimal.
+This results in determining an EOQ that is lower than optimal.

 Remember from earlier, to keep the example simple, the Lead Time (LT) is assumed constant.
 The LT is amount of time between issuing the order and its receipt (and able to ship to the customer).
 The inventory level at which the order is placed is called the Reorder Point (RP)